dzungdoan6/dzungdoan6.github.io/content/publication/hashing_BDNN/index.md

 publication: In *European Conference on Computer Vision*
 publication_short: In *ECCV*

-abstract: This paper proposes two approaches for inferencing binary codes in two-step (supervised, unsupervised) hashing.
-We first introduce an unified formulation for both supervised and unsupervised hashing.
-Then, we cast the learning of one bit as a Binary Quadratic Problem (BQP).
-We propose two approaches to solve BQP.
-In the first approach, we relax BQP as a semidefinite programming problem which its global optimum can be achieved.
-We theoretically prove that the objective value of the binary solution achieved by this approach is well bounded.
-In the second approach, we propose an augmented Lagrangian based approach to solve BQP directly without relaxing the binary constraint.
+abstract: This work proposes deep network models and learning algorithms for unsupervised and supervised binary hashing.
+Our novel network design constrains one hidden layer to directly output the binary codes.
+This addresses a challenging issue in some previous works`:` optimizing non-smooth objective functions due to binarization.
+Moreover, we incorporate independence and balance properties in the direct and strict forms in the learning.
+Furthermore, we include similarity preserving property in our objective function.
+Our resulting optimization with these binary, independence, and balance constraints is difficult to solve.
+We propose to attack it with alternating optimization and careful relaxation.
 Experimental results on three benchmark datasets show that our proposed methods compare favorably with the state of the art.

 # Summary.
 An optional shortened abstract.
 summary:
-    Unify two-step supervised and unsupervised image hashing into the Binary Quadratic Problem, then propose 2 solvers Semidefinite relaxation and Augmented Lagrangian
+    Explore the deep neural network for binary hashing.
+Propose a solution for optimising neural network (backpropagation) with a binary constraint
     <br>
-    <span style="font-size:1.1em">In _ECCV 2016_. **(Spotlight)**</span>
+    <span style="font-size:1.1em">In _ECCV 2016_</span>

 tags:
 - Image hashing
-- Optimisation
+- Deep learning

 # Display this page in the Featured widget?
 featured: true